 Visiting a Township

-A visit to Langa, Mitchell's Plain, Crossroads or one of the other townships gives a deeper understanding of what Cape Town and South Africa are all about and the changes that have happened in the last 10 years.
+A visit to Langa, Mitchell's Plain, Crossroads or one of the other townships gives a deeper understanding of what Cape Town and South Africa are all about and the changes that have happened since the end of the apartheid regime.

 A township tour is certainly one of the more highly recommended tours on offer from Cape Town.
-As with any township in Southern Africa, it is strongly recommended that you only visit these areas as part of a guided tour, which can be booked from the Tourist Information Office at the V&A Waterfront.
+As with any township in Southern Africa, it is strongly recommended that you only visit these areas as part of a guided tour.

 The Housing Situation